-There are state-of-the-art computerized video endoscopy suites at both Shands Hospital and the Malcom Randall VA Medical Center.
+There are state-of-the-art computerized video endoscopy suites at both UF Health Shands Hospital and the Malcom Randall VA Medical Center.
 The endoscopy suites regularly perform upper endoscopy, colonoscopy, and therapeutic endoscopic procedures.
 A number of special procedures including biliary manometry, endoscopic removal of bile duct stones, biliary and pancreatic duct stent placement, esophageal stent placement, achalasia dilation, botulinum toxin injection therapy of achalasia, enteroscopy, endoscopic ultrasonography, and laser therapy of GI neoplasms are performed on a daily basis.

 There is a unique gastrointestinal diagnostic laboratory for specialized testing, not often found at other medical centers.
 Studies include pancreatic secretory tests, 14C and 13C xylose breath tests for detecting bacterial overgrowth, Helicobacter pylori breath tests, serum trypsin levels, and an array of manometry procedures to assess gastrointestinal motility.
 These capabilities attract patients to the medical center from all over the United States.